thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/README.md

 * This tool has capability to create Job used for Continous Integration.
 Jobs with some rules and components.
 * Example, Jenkins communicate with code and do compilation, do build and do testcases testing etc.
 * Jobs like  (Steps of SDLC) :   ( 1.
 Compile  =>   2.
 Build  =>  3.
 Testing  =>  ..    => Package Prepared )  after the package is prepared in CI, then comes CD (Continous deployment)
+* So our goals are like to create [1.
+Compile => 2.
+Code Review => 3.
+Unit Test => 4. metric Test => 5. package and then finally 6.
+Deploy]
+* In Maven Related Project : pom.xml file will contain details like which all job is required, if in case devops team is not sure of dependencies and compile tool and testcases.
+* Cobertura dependency is used for Unit Teting.
+### Creating Jobs in Jenkins